Rising Seniors

 John Mullis

-John Mullis is a junior in Mike Company from Greenville, South Carolina.
+John Mullis is in Mike Company and is from Greenville, South Carolina.
 He is a member of The Citadel Honors Program and is majoring in Exercise Science and Spanish.
 In his cadet career, he has earned and maintained a 4.0 GPA, joined the Phi Kappa Phi and Beta Gamma Sigma honors societies, and received gold stars and Dean’s list every semester.
 During his sophomore year, he enjoyed his experience as a Cadre Corporal, leading, instructing, and advising freshmen cadets to become disciplined and well-rounded individuals.
 In his free time, he enjoys doing Jiu-jitsu and Mixed Martial Arts, lifting weights, and running.
 He is deeply passionate about traveling and wants to visit countries all over the world.
 The summer after his freshman year, he completed an internship with a Solar Company in Summerville and gained valuable experience in project management and logistics.
 Last summer, he traveled with the Citadel pre-health program to Kenya to help operate a UCESCO free medical camp in the slums of Nairobi, providing a variety of healthcare services to impoverished people.
 For his DSP project, he wants to study the impact of combat sports on the human brain, with the goal of developing methodologies to minimize brain damage in athletes.
 After graduation, he seeks to attend medical school and work toward his dream of owning his own medical practice.

 Connor Salch